mauriciopaiva12/Information-Collector-v1.0/README.md

 <p>

- At the moment I will start research and studies for the implementation of the domain folder discovery part, I will also use word lists from the same repository from which I obtained the word lists from DNS Brute Force, because I think these word lists are sufficient.
+ From now on I will start implementing a method to save the output of the data obtained.<br />
+ And together I will study the directory search part more, in order to improve it in the future.

 </p>